This post may contain affiliate links. Please read our disclosure policy.

 How To Make Beer Bread

-These step-by-step photos and instructions help you visualize how to make sausage and cheese beer bread.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make sausage and cheese beer bread.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. Heat a 10-inch skillet over medium-high heat (put a few drops of water in the pan, when they evaporate, you know the pan is ready).
-Crumble the sausage into the pan, breaking up chunks with a spatula.
-Cook until the meat is crumbled and completely browned through.
-Transfer the cooked sausage to a paper towel-lined plate and set it aside.
+1. Cook the Sausage: Heat a 10-inch skillet over medium-high heat (a few drops of water should sizzle and evaporate when ready).
+Crumble sausage into the pan, breaking it up with a spatula.
+Cook until browned and fully cooked.
+Transfer to a paper towel-lined plate.

 sausage browning in a skillet.

-2. In a medium-sized bowl, stir together flour, sugar, baking powder, salt, and garlic powder.
+2. Mix Dry Ingredients: In a medium bowl, stir together flour, sugar, baking powder, salt, and garlic powder.

 flour, baking powder, sugar, and salt in a mixing bowl.

-1. Stir in the beer, melted butter, shredded cheese, and cooked sausage.
+1. Add Wet Ingredients & Mix-Ins: Stir in beer, melted butter, shredded cheese, and cooked sausage until combined.

 sausage and cheese beer bread batter in a mixing bowl.